derSuessmann/quiche-lorraine/README.md

 The folder `vars` contains files with variables for all playbooks.
 It contains the file `main.yml` with the variable for the baking of our pie.

 The folder `tasks` contains files with reusable tasks for different classes of installation procedures.
-I have removed the usage of roles at the moment.
-They were a huge overhead cluttering up my structure.

-The different tools are to be found in the `packages` folder.
-Each folder in `packages` contains a different tool.
-The `install.yml` playbook installs (who would have guessed) the software.
-The `vars.yml` file contains the variables for the installation of this package.
+The different tools are to be found in the `roles` folder.
+Each folder in `roles` contains a different tool.

 All the playbooks use [GNU stow](https://www.gnu.org/software/stow/) for managing the installed software in `/usr/local`.
 This keeps all the different tools and their different versions nice and clean in their own folders below `/usr/local/stow`.